KatieHill-Fr-Gr/catseye-backend/README.md

 #### 1) Refresh Token

-When generating a fresh token, the specific settings included in the serializer were ignored and a standard token was generated instead (without the user information).
+When generating a new Token, the custom serializer settings were ignored and a standard token was generated without the user information in the payload.

-The solution was to manually generate the token with `TokenSerializer.get_token(serialized_user.instance)` to include the user in the payload:
+The solution was to manually generate the Token with `TokenSerializer.get_token(serialized_user.instance)`:

 <img width="629" height="305" alt="Catseye_RefreshTokenFix" src="https://github.com/user-attachments/assets/ed3769a7-88fd-4edc-9052-1bee9c877141" />